RobertoM89/BigRig/README.md

 - **Open Hand Tuner**
 This function opens a window that allows you to tune the multipliers values of each hand attribute without looking for the corresponding multiplyDivide node in the node editor.
 It only works if you rigged the hands with the command *Rig Hand*.
-Press *Ctrl* and drag with the middle mouse button to increase or decrease the values.
+Press <code>Ctrl</code> and drag with the middle mouse button to increase or decrease the values.
 Once the values are set, click on the *Save* button.
 Click *Reset* if you want to reset the multipliers of the active tab to their default values.
 Click *Mirror values Left to Right* or *Mirror values Right to Left*, if you want to copy the values entered for one side to the other side on the active tab.
 Signs are reversed automatically where necessary.